 10 February 1173: The death of Muiredhach Ua Cobhthaigh [O’Coffey], the Bishop of Cenel-Eoghan on this day.
 He was a respected ecclesiastical figure in the North of Ireland and the focus of his influence was in the land of Tír Eoghan [Tyrone].

-The night of his death coincided with a great astronomical event over the skies of Ireland as a spectacular display of the Northern Lights - the Aurora Borealis - illuminated the night sky:
+The night of his death coincided with a great astronomical event over the skies of Ireland when what was perhaps a large comet or meteor swept by the Earth at a very close distance overhead:

 Annals of Ulster 1173